willp240/rat-container/README.md

 Ensure that the Singularity version you are using is **&ge;3.2**

 At the moment, certain clusters (like Cedar) have firewall rules preventing access to SingularityHub.
-This can make it difficult to use unless someone pulls the image locally first, then copies it to a shared location on the cluster.
+There is a version of the image located at `/cvmfs/snoplus.egi.eu/sl7/sw/containers/rat-container.sif` but keep in mind that it may not always be the latest version (this shouldn't matter if you are simply building/running RAT).

 ***
 **If on your own local machine**, Docker should be used as it is easier to install.